HotCakeX/Harden-Windows-Security/README.md

 - Disable websites accessing local language list - good for privacy
 - Turn off safe search in Windows search, will enable +18 content to appear in searches; essentially toggles the button in: Windows settings > privacy and security > search permissions > safe search
 - Enable Clipboard History and sync with Microsoft Account
-- Create custom views for Windows Event Viewer to help you keep tabs on important security events
+- Create custom views for Windows Event Viewer to help you keep tabs on important security events: attack surface reduction rules events, controlled folder access events, exploit protection events, network protection events, MSI and Scripts for WDAC Auditing events, Sudden Shut down events and Code Integrity Operational events.
 - Turn on text suggestions when typing on the physical keyboard

 <h1> <br> </h1>